 Through the generous support of the University of Michigan Credit Union, UMMA's Lead Sponsor for Student and Family Engagement, two family-centered programs are available most months throughout the year.

-For children ages four to seven Storytime at the Museum invites families to hear a story in the galleries, followed by a short activity responding to the art on display.
+For children ages three to five, Storytime at the Museum invites families to hear a story in the galleries, incorporating short activities responding to the art on display.

 Designed for families with children ages 6-12 to experience art together, Family Art Studio allows local artists and UMMA docents to lead participants on an exploration of the exhibition followed by a hands-on workshop.

 Explore the museum with friends and peers.
 Adult groups of 10 or more are invited to request a docent led tour based on our collections or a special topic of their interest.
 Advance notice of three weeks is required.
 Please note we ask for a donation of $25 per docent: these donations support the K-12 school bus reimbursement fund.
 You will find space at the end of the request form to provide additional information or ask questions.

 Lively and engaging conversation and active looking are features of UMMA public tour offerings.
 Docent led tours of current exhibitions and the permanent collection galleries are offered regularly.
 Artist talks, gallery conversations, dialogues with curators or special guests are great ways to engage with art on display.
 Special Meet Me at UMMA tours serve people with memory loss and their families.

 To enrich a visit to UMMA for individuals, clubs, classes, or others, we offer many resources for a wide variety of audiences including K-12 educators and students.
 When you arrive be sure to pick up a Visitor Guide, which includes floor plans.
 To ensure the best experience for all gallery visitors, please schedule your self-guided tour three weeks in advance.